simoninireland/verilisp/doc/verilisp-from-lisp.rst

 In some projects it may also be useful (or necessary) to import existing IP written in Verilog.
+This can be done by defining a Verilisp interface to the Verilog code that is then imported into the FPGA toolchain.

-.. cl:macro:: importmodule/vl
+.. cl:macro:: defmoduleinterface/vl